ViaCZT/AndroidApp_Echo361/items/report.md

 2. [Data Instance] (easy) There are more than 3,000 valid data instances in our Firebase, which include user, course, forum and chat instances.

 3. [Data Visualization] (medium) Application are able to load data from Firebase and visualise it.
 When users use the app, they can see clear lists of courses, posts in the forum, users to chat with, and the contents of peer to peer messaging.
+   * Class AdminDeletionActivity(search courses then visualize), lines of code: 146-183
+   * Class DropActivity(get courses then visualize), lines of code: 60-97
+   * Class EnrollActivity(search courses then visualize), lines of code: 84-140
+   * Class MyCourseActivity(get courses then visualize), lines of code: 52-74
+   * Class SearchChatTarget(search students then visualize), lines of code: 74-150, 172-195
    * Class AdminDeletionActivity, ChatActivity, DropActivity, EnrollActivity, ForumDetailActivity, ForumTotalActivity, MyCourseActivity, SearchChatTarget

-4. [Search Information] (medium) Users are able to search for the class to enroll or delete and the other users to chat with on our app.
+4. [Search Information] (medium) Users are able to search for/get the class to enroll or delete and the other users to chat with on our app.
+   * Class AdminDeletionActivity(search courses), lines of code: 146-181
+   * Class DropActivity(get courses), lines of code: 60-76
+   * Class EnrollActivity(search courses), lines of code: 84-136
+   * Class MyCourseActivity(get courses), lines of code: 52-70
+   * Class SearchChatTarget(search students), lines of code: 74-145, 167-191
    * All classes in the Search folder
    * Class SearchChatTarget, EnrollActivity
    <br><br>